kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/big_data/numpy/numpy.md

 Out[12]: array([ 0.8967576, 0.99196818, 0.6687194 ])
 ```

-The way the axis is specified here can be confusing to users coming from other lan‐
+The way the axis is specified here can be confusing to users coming from other languages.
-guages.
 The axis keyword specifies the dimension of the array that will be collapsed,
 rather than the dimension that will be returned.
 So specifying `axis=0` means that the first axis will be collapsed: for two-dimensional arrays, this means that values within
 each column will be aggregated.